gooseberry/smoke/docs/games/quake.md

     * Quake: Scourge of Armagon
     * Quake: Dissolution of Eternity

+!!!
+Danger "Message of appreciation"

+    This game installer is made possible thanks to the help of many people.
+Special credit goes out to the following:

+    * Id Software for the vision and creating this game.
+    * GOG for making this game available.
+    * QuakeSpasm-Spiked for ongoing efforts in supporting this excellent port.

 ## Known Issues

 This script will extract the Quake music from the included CD images so you can hear the music in the game.
 However, I have not yet included specific modifications to support two known problems with the tracks.